27 Jan Fruity Coconut Muffins

 Once cooked, take the muffins out the tin and put on a cooling rack.

-Eat these plain or ice thickly with coconut muffins.
+Eat these plain or ice thickly with coconut icing.